 The building is in good condition.
 The clinic is in a highly traveled business and residential area.
-The hours of operation are 7am to 9pm Monday through Friday.
+The hours of operation are Monday through Thursday 7am-9pm and Fridays 7am-5pm.
 The facility is surrounded by other businesses.
 The grounds and terrain are landscaped and free of danger.
 The car park is paved, and the lot is well lit.
 It has no secluded parking ramps.
 Smoking is not permitted in the building.
-The program is on the main floor of the handicap accessible building.
+The program is on the second floor of the handicap accessible building.
 There are no impediments to accessing the waiting rooms and treatment area.
 The treatment area has easy access to restrooms and exits in case of an emergency.
 Patients will not live on site since it is an outpatient program.